Ramp VS Brex Comparison 2023

 - Cash Back Versus Rewards: Ramp features a rewards program that offers 1.5% cash back on every purchase.
 Brex also has a rewards program bundled in with its corporate card.
 However, Brex uses points for purchases (your business can earn up to 8 points per dollar spent) instead of cash back.

-- Brex’s Cash Management Feature: Brex Cash enables Brex to have a bit deeper of a feature set than Ramp.
+- Brex’s Cash Management Feature: Brex Cash enables Brex to have a bit deeper feature set than Ramp.
 With its focused approach, Ramp centers itself around corporate cards and expense management tools.
 Brex, meanwhile, aims to replace the bank by offering customers a place to deposit and store cash.

 Ramp VS Brex Eligibility Requirements